yyhh-org/site/content/achieve-high-throughput-and-low-latency-through-adaptive-asynchronous-transaction.md

 Although Datalevin can be used in a client/server mode, for this benchmark we use it as an embedded database.

-Using the same dataset, we compare four transaction conditions: Datalevin Default, Datalevin Async, SQLite Default, and SQLite WAL.
+Using the same dataset, we compare four transaction conditions: `Datalevin Default`, `Datalevin Async`, `SQLite Default`, and `SQLite WAL`.
 These are all fully durable transaction methods—a transaction is considered complete only after its data is fully flushed to disk.